matrix-org/matrix-appservice-irc/docs/admin_room.md

 `!nick [irc.example.net] nick`

-Set your nickname for your IRC conenction and persist it across restarts.
+Set your nickname for your IRC connection and persist it across restarts.
 If the nickname clashes with another user's nickname, this will fail.